Philippus/elastic4s/README.md

     search("artists") query "lowry"
   }.await

-  // resp is an Either of a RequestFailure instance containing the elasticsearch error details,
+  // resp is a Response[+U] ADT consisting of either a RequestFailure containing the
-  // or a RequestSuccess instance that depends on the type of request.
+  // Elasticsearch error details, or a RequestSuccess[U] that depends on the type of request.
   // In this case it is a RequestSuccess[SearchResponse]

   println("---- Search Results ----") resp match {
-    case Left(failure) => println("We failed " + failure.error)
+    case failure: RequestFailure => println("We failed " + failure.error)
-    case Right(results) => println(results.result.hits)
+    case results: RequestSuccess[_] => println(results.result.hits)
   }

+  // Response also supports familiar combinators like map / flatMap / foreach: resp foreach (search => println(s"There were ${search.totalHits} total hits"))

   client.close()
 }